isomerpages/mccy-ncov/index.md

         button:
         url:
     - infopic:
-        title: Stay Strong, Singapore
+        title: Help Others
-        subtitle: Home and Strong!
+        subtitle: Home and not sure how you can extend a helping hand?
-        description: Fly the National Flag from your homes on 1 June!
+        description: Staying home during this time does not mean that we can't help each other and the community!
+If you want to share your Solidarity payout for a good cause, visit giving.sg/sgunited.
         button: Find Out More!
         url: /stay-engaged/help-others/
-        image: /images/Banner-4.jpg
+        image: /images/Giving.jpg
         alt:   SEHelpOthers
     - infopic:
-        title: Say 'Thank You!'
+        title: Get Help
-        subtitle: To those who have worked hard and given selflessly
+        subtitle: Wondering where you can go to get some help?
-        description: Say thank you to all workers and fellow Singaporeans via our Virtual Appreciation Board
+        description: Need some help or even just needing someone to talk to during this time?
         button: Find Out More!
         url: /stay-engaged/get-help/
-        image: /images/Banner-2.JPG
+        image: /images/gethelp.jpg
         alt: SEGetHelp
     - infopic:
         title: Thrive